Preset courses: Summer school

 High school summer course: Course description

-This course focuses on strengthening students' ability to differentiate between news and advertisements and identify misinformation when navigating online spaces.
+Students often encounter an overwhelming amount of information in their day-to-day lives — especially online.
+This course focuses on building up students’ ability to differentiate between news, opinion and advertisements and identify misinformation when navigating online spaces.
 With an emphasis on Check Center Missions, students will have plenty of opportunities to practice research and fact-checking skills to build up their news literacy toolbox.
 When using this preset course, we highly recommend that your students become familiar with the Check Center tips and tutorials first.
-Learn more about the Check Center here.

 Lessons